nidzo732/NetWork/_sources/InnerWorkings.txt

   accept : method
     Accept a new request, return an instance of a socket class that will be used to receive and respond to that request.

-  connect(address) : method
+  connect(parameters) : method
-  	Connect to given address, addres can be any object, anything given to the Workgroup constructor is passed directly to the connect method
+  	Parameters used to connect to another computer.
+The paramets usually contain just an address, but if secure networking is used keys are passed in parameters.

   send(data) : method
     Send given data to the other side.
 All data must be handled safely, no buffer overflows, no parital messages.
 There won't be two sends on the same socket.
 Usually one message is sent, a response is received and the socket is closed.